 It all seemed so unpredictable, so scary.

 I encouraged Lucy that taking charge of her own future, having a profitable retirement — in every sense of the word, is so doable.

 How do I know?
-Because I run a successful online business myself, and I work every day with people who do the same.
+Because I run a fun retirement business myself, and I work every day with people who do the same.